oculos/oculos.github.io/_posts/2024-11-26-Matrix-on-kubernetes.markdown

 I really liked Matrix.
 It performs great if you don't go to a room with 50.000 people.
 It's installation, though, is very complex and granular.
 I heard that there are people that even create load balancing rules for a particular room, such as Matrix HQ, so that it won't steal much processing.

 I hope this was useful for you.
+And thanks to the guys on the "Matrix on kubernetes" room on the Matrix space who helped a lot to understand a few of those things.